 An AP transmitting Relay Activation element shall set the Direction subfield of the element to 1.
 An AP that is the intended receiver of a frame that contains a Relay Activation element with Relay Activation Mode subfield equal to 1 shall respond with the appropriate frame (Probe, (Re-)Association, Relay Activation Response) that contains a Relay Activation element with Relay Activation Mode subfield equal to 0.

-A non-AP STA shall transmit Relay Activation Response frame if it receives the corresponding Relay Activation element in a Relay Activation Request frame.
+A non-AP STA with dot11RelaySTAImplemented equal to true shall transmit a Relay Activation Response frame if it receives the corresponding Relay Activation element in a Relay Activation Request frame.

-A non-AP STA that is the intended receiver of a frame that contains a Relay Activation element with Relay Activation Mode subfield equal to 1 and Enable Relay Function subfield equal to 0 shall respond with a frame that contains a Relay Activation element with Relay Activation Mode and Enable Relay Function subfields equal to 0.
+A non-AP STA with dot11RelaySTAImplemented equal to true that is the intended receiver of a frame that contains a Relay Activation element with Relay Activation Mode subfield equal to 1 and Enable Relay Function subfield equal to 0 shall respond with a frame that contains a Relay Activation element with Relay Activation Mode and Enable Relay Function subfields equal to 0.

-A non-AP STA with dot11RelaySTACapable equal to true shall set dot11RelaySTAOperation to false unless:
+A non-AP STA with dot11RelaySTAImplemented equal to true shall set dot11RelaySTAOperationActivasted to false unless: